Estonia Process Service

 Section 311(1) Electronic service of procedural documents;

 Section 312 Service of procedural documents through a postal service provider;

 Section 313 Service of procedural documents by registered letter;

 Section 314 Service of procedural documents by unregistered letter or fax;

 Section 315(1) Service of procedural documents arranged by a participant in the proceeding;

-Section 316 Service of procedural documents in foreign states and on extra-territorial citizens of Republic of Estonia;
+Section 316 Service of procedural documents in foreign states and on extra-territorial citizens of the Republic of Estonia;

 Section 316(1) Implementation of Regulation (EC) No 1393/2007 of the European Parliament and the Council;

 Section 317 Public service of procedural documents.

-The certificate of service or non-service is returned by the court to the Ministry of Justice and then forwarded with the annexed documents to the requesting State.
+The court returns the certificate of service or non-service to the Ministry of Justice and then forwards the annexed documents to the requesting State.

 Service requests have to be in Estonian, English, or French, but the documents to be served must be in Estonian or English.

 Timeline for Execution

-Approximately 3-6 months as the service of documents depends on the circumstances.
+Approximately 3-6 months as the service of documents, depending on the circumstances.

 Alternate Methods of Service